Design of Everyday Things by Donald Norman.

 Last semester I was doing independent study…so now I have to get back into the swing of being in class.
 It's funny what 4 months will do your body's schedule.

-I'm excited about learning something new, but I don't know where the class is going just yet.
+As far as the class goes, I'm excited about learning something new, but I don't know where the class is going just yet.
 I'm used to doing only a few things on the internet, and I haven't begun to fully use it yet.
 So I know that I will be introduced to many new things with this class.
 For instance—I'm blogging, something that I knew about, but never really thought to do it.
 So far…eh, it's been fun.

 It's only the first day.
 It's comforting to see a few familiar faces, and I've already gotten to know some really fun new people.
 It's going to be a fun semester.